troglobit/finit/doc/plugins.md

 * `HOOK_SHUTDOWN`: Called at shutdown/reboot, right before all
   services are sent `SIGTERM`

-Plugins like `initctl.so` and `tty.so` extend finit by acting on events, they are called I/O plugins and are called from the finit main loop when `poll()` detects an event.
+Plugins like `tty.so` extend finit by acting on events, they are called I/O plugins and are called from the finit main loop when `poll()` detects an event.
 See the source code for `plugins/*.c` for more help and ideas.